vyperlang/vyper/docs/structure-of-a-contract.rst

 * functionality (types and functions)
 * and state (variables)

 Modules can be added to contracts by importing them from a ``.vy`` file.
 Any ``.vy`` file is a valid module which can be imported into another contract!
-This isa very powerful feature which allows you to assemble contracts via other contracts as building blocks.
+This is a very powerful feature which allows you to assemble contracts via other contracts as building blocks.

 .. code-block:: vyper
     # my_module.vy